TL;DR

 Indexation (Inflation-Proofing)

 For a policy that could last 20-30 years, inflation can seriously erode the value of your cover.
 A £200,000 policy today will have far less purchasing power in 2046.
-Indexation (or an 'Increasing Cover' option) links your sum assured to inflation (e.g., the Retail Prices Index).
+Indexation (or an 'Increasing Cover' option) links your sum more confident to inflation (e.g., the Retail Prices Index).
 Your cover amount increases each year to keep pace with the cost of living, and your premium will also rise by a proportionate amount.
 It's a highly recommended feature for ensuring your protection remains meaningful.

 Waiver of Premium